Prag8855/aab/content/guides/german-health-insurance.md

 ### Best private health insurance

-There are thousands of private health insurance options.
-There are huge differences between options. **The best option depends on your situation.**
+There is no best private health insurance.
+There are thousands of very different options. **The best option depends on your situation.**

 Do not choose private health insurance yourself.
 It's a really bad idea.
-The best way to choose is to [ask a health insurance broker](#insurance-brokers).
+[Ask a health insurance broker](#insurance-brokers) to compare all options and help you choose.
 Their help is free.

+{% include '_blocks/healthInsuranceQuestion.html' %}

-[Feather](/out/feather-private) sells private health insurance.
-They are excellent, but they only sell insurance from a few companies.
-To compare all insurance options, [talk to a broker](#insurance-brokers).
+[Feather](/out/feather-private) sells private health insurance, but they only offer one or two options.
+If you [ask a broker](#insurance-brokers), they compare all options to find the best one.

 [Ottonova](/out/ottonova) sells their own private health insurance.
 It's rarely the best option.[^77] Don't choose Ottonova directly; [ask a broker](#insurance-brokers) to help you.
 If Ottonova is a good option for you, they will tell you.[^76]